 Mr. Taylor has served on our Board since 2018.
-Mr. Taylor is an Operating Managing Director at Vista Equity Partners and President of OneVista.
-In his capacity as an Operating Managing Director, he works with the leadership teams in the Vista portfolio creating value and sits on the Flagship Funds' Investment Committee.
-Mr. Taylor currently serves on the board of Jamf Holding Corp., Ping Identity Holding Corp. and several of Vista's private portfolio companies, including, MediaOcean LLC, TripleLift, Mindbody, Navex and Vivid Seats.
-He also works on a variety of cross portfolio initiatives in his role as President of OneVista.
+Mr. Taylor is an Operating Managing Director at Vista Equity Partners.
+In his capacity as an Operating Managing Director he works with the leadership teams in the Vista portfolio creating value.
+Mr. Taylor currently serves on the board of Jamf Holding Corp., and several of Vista's private portfolio of companies.
+He also works on a variety of cross portfolio initiatives.
 Prior to joining Vista in 2006, Mr. Taylor spent over 13 years at Microsoft in various capacities, including roles managing corporate strategy, sales, product marketing and various segment focused teams in North America and Latin America.
 Mr. Taylor attended George Mason University.
-Mr. Taylor's extensive experience in the areas of corporate strategy, technology, finance, marketing, business transactions and mergers and acquisitions as well as his experience serving on the boards of other technology and software companies, make him a valuable member of our Board.
+We believe Mr. Taylor's extensive experience in the areas of corporate strategy, technology, finance, marketing, business transactions and mergers and acquisitions as well as his experience serving on the boards of other technology and software companies, make him a valuable member of our Board.